Gardermoen Line: Construction challenges

 The most challenging part of the construction was the 14580 m railway tunnel from Etterstad, just east of Oslo S, to Lillestrøm.
-Romeriksporten is the longest railway tunnel in Norway, and is underneath the recreational area Østmarka, in geologically highly unstable ground.
+Romeriksporten is the second longest railway tunnel in Norway, and is underneath the recreational area Østmarka, in geologically highly unstable ground.
 During the construction in 1997, the water level in some of the lakes above the tunnel, including Lutvann and Nordre Puttjern, fell dramatically.
 After they were discovered on 3 February 1997 sanctions were initiated by the Norwegian Water Resources and Energy Directorate requiring leakage prevention measures in the tunnel.
 At the worst, 3,000 liters of water per minute leaked into the tunnel.

 The substance Rhoca-Gil was used to fix the leakages, but the substance failed to work properly.
 Not only did it fail to polymerize and stop the leaks, it also contaminated the surroundings with acrylamide.
 The entire process of fixing the leak and cleaning up the toxicity delayed the process of building the tunnel by one year; and it was first opened on 22 August 1999.
 Further complications arose due to conflicts between NSB Gardermobanen and the construction company.
 Retrospective surveys showed a lack of control and reporting procedures during incidents that should have been addressed in 1995, and were never taken seriously.
 About sixty houses received damage due to the construction of the tunnel.
 An evaluation performed by the Ministry of Transport and Communications showed that NOK 500 million was used on fixing the leaks; however, the report claimed this was, to a large extent, a waste of money due to inefficient engineering procedures.
 The same report criticized the planning and organization of the entire construction of the railway.

 Opening

 When the new airport opened on 8 October 1998, and the Flytoget airport express train service started operations with sixteen Type 71 multiple units.
 Trains had to use the old Hoved Line from Oslo S to Lillestrøm, but could use the new high-speed line from Lillestrøm to Gardermoen.
 Regular operations using Romeriksporten started on 22 August 1999.
 To be able to use the new Gardermoen Line infrastructure, Norges Statsbaner had to buy new trains capable of higher speeds.
-Twenty-two locomotive designated El 18, based on the Swiss lok 2000, where delivered in 1996.
+Twenty-two locomotive designated El 18, based on the Swiss lok 2000, were delivered in 1996.
 They are capable of speeds of up to 200 km/h.
 However, the B7 passenger carriages used are not permitted to operate at more than 150 km/h.
 Full speed utilization of long-distance trains is only possible with the Type 73 units that started operation on the Dovre Line in 2000.
 These trains are nearly identical to those used by the Flytoget airport express train company, and capable of 210 km/h on the Gardermoen Line.
 They are equipped with tilting technology allowing quicker operation on the rest of the line to Trondheim.
 Other trains used on the line by NSB are only capable of 160 km/h.